Layr-Labs/hello-world-avs/README.md

 3. Run `make start-chain-with-contracts-deployed`
     * This will build the contracts, start an Anvil chain, deploy the contracts to it, and leaves the chain running in the current terminal
 4. Open new terminal tab and run `make start-operator`
-    * This will compile the AVS software and start monitering new tasks
+    * This will compile the AVS software and start monitoring new tasks
 5. Open new terminal tab and run `make spam-tasks` (Optional)
     * This will spam the AVS with random names every 15 seconds